GhayathAlobaidi/Circular-Primes/README.md

 How many circular primes are there below one million?

 Below is a description of the steps and code in solving the problem.
+The code is written in Python.